Defining the Bull Put Credit Spread

 The Bull Put Credit Spread – Advantages

 One of the serious advantages of bull put credit spreads, which makes the low risk to reward worthwhile, is the ability to adjust your positions if the price of the underlying moves against you.
-When it comes your credit spreads you are able to “roll up” or “roll up and out” your positions.
+When it comes to your credit spreads you are able to “roll-up” or “roll up and out” your positions.
 The first involves closing out the original credit and opening a new one with higher strike prices, while the second is about the same thing only choosing a later expiration month.

 Probability of Success

 They say you have at least an 80 percent chance of succeeding with credit spreads.
-This is because the price of the underlying can only do one of 5 things before expiry date: (1) A small move upwards (2) A large move upwards (3) Remain about the same (4) A small move downwards, and (5) A large move downwards.
+This is because the price of the underlying can only do one of 5 things before the expiration date: (1) A small move upwards (2) A large move upwards (3) Remain about the same (4) A small move downwards, and (5) A large move downwards.